vinodnerella/corda/docs/source/key-concepts-data-model.rst

 .. note:: Attachments must be opened explicitly in the current code.

 Note that there is nothing that explicitly binds together specific inputs, outputs, commands or attachments.
-Instead it's up to the contract code to interpret the pieces inside the transaction and ensure they fit together correctly.
+Instead, it's up to the contract code to interpret the pieces inside the transaction and ensure they fit together correctly.
 This is done to maximise flexibility for the contract developer.